aumartinez/css-animations/README.md

 ## CSS +  HTML only Bubbles
 An alternative to the Bubbles sample at: https://www.creativebloq.com/inspiration/css-animation-examples <br />
-This one has added support to IE11 and yes, it is responsive too
+This one has added support to IE11 and yes, it is responsive too.

 To have the correct spacing calculation, consider to use Scss, something like:
 ```Scss